-The station Watch Manager
+The fire station watch

-Asif is a well-established Watch Manager at a two-pump fire station.
-The members of his watch vary hugely in how much interest they have in I&T and often the tasks that require the use of the computers on the fire station fall to the Crew Manager as she is the most confident at using it.
+Asif is a well-established watch manager at a two-pump fire station.
+The members of his watch vary hugely in how much interest they have in ICT and often the tasks that require the use of the computers on the fire station fall to the crew manager as she is the most confident at using it.